Industry Categories icon

 Info-Tech Insight

-Using an industry-specific reference architecture is central, and has many benefits, to organizational priorities.
-It is critical to understanding, modelling and communicating the operating environment and the direction of the organization but, more significantly, to enabling measurable top-line organizational outcomes and the unlocking of direct value.
+Using an industry-specific reference architecture is central to, and has many benefits for, organizational priorities.
+It is critical for understanding, modeling, and communicating the operating environment and the direction of your organization and, more significantly, for enabling measurable top-line organizational outcomes and unlocking direct value.

 Industry Overview: K-12 Education

 School districts are responsible for delivering primary and secondary education to the public.
 This education is provided to children regardless of their economic situation.
-Public schools are organized into school districts governed by elected school boards.
-These school boards, in turn, are responsible to the government (usually at the state or provincial level).
+Public schools are organized into school districts, which are governed by elected school boards.
+The school boards, in turn, are responsible to the government (usually at the state or provincial level).

-While the development of the curriculum is usually the responsibility of the government's education authority, school districts are a key source of input during the development process.
-The government authority may also influence the standards of assessment to ensure that the curriculum is effectively delivered.
+While the development of curriculum is usually the responsibility of the government education authority, school districts are a key source of input during the development process.
+The government education authority may also influence the standards of assessment to ensure that curriculum is effectively delivered.
 However, the actual instruction is the responsibility of the schools and their teachers.
-The school district is also concerned with enrollment, because changes in demographics have a direct effect on where schools are located.

-School districts rely on multiple sources of public funding.
-These include grants and transfer payments from state and federal governments, as well as direct funding through local property taxes.
+Because changes in demographics will have a direct effect on where schools are located, school districts are responsible for enrollment.
+They rely on multiple sources of public funding.
+These include grants and transfer payments from state/provincial and federal governments, as well as direct funding through local property taxes.

 In addition to public schools, there are also private, religious, and charter schools.
 These schools, to a degree, are run with more autonomy.